-For outside use inks need to be UV stable so that they won’t fade in the sunlight.
+For outdoor advertising banners choose a company who uses UV stable so that they won’t fade in the sunlight.
 Some banners are printed using solvent inks but at Discount Displays, we use eco-friendly HP latex inks.
 These are friendly to the environment with vibrant colours that will give long-term outdoor use.
-Our banner s are printed using HP latex eco-friendly inks, which have the added advantage of being odour free, making them ideal for schools and food halls.
+Our banners are printed using HP latex eco-friendly inks, which have the added advantage of being odour free, making them ideal for schools and food halls.

 Some banner printers run their printers at less than optimum speeds to increase their throughput, but this can compromise print quality.
 The argument goes that banners might be viewed from a distance, so print quality is not critical.
 Spend a little more however and you will get crisp text and bright colours that show off your company in the best light.

 How you have your banner finished depends on how you want to display it.
 There are lots of ways to hang a banner, and to find the best method for your requirements we have a free guide - how to hang a banner.
 If you want cheap banners for short term advertising use you can get away with a cut edge and eyelets.
-For longer term use you should go for turned double thickness welded or sewn edges with eyelets or pockets, which helps prevent the banner tearing outdoors.
+For longer-term outdoor advertising banners you should go for turned double thickness welded or sewn edges with eyelets or pockets, which helps prevent the banner tearing outdoors.